testofthings/toolsaf/README.md

 ```

 Alternatively, you may copy an existing security statement.
-In that case you must also create and activate the virtual environment and install the Toolsaf.
+In that case you must also create and activate the virtual environment and install the Toolsaf module.

 If you want to visualize your security statements you also need to install [Graphviz](https://graphviz.org/download/).